magneticio/vamp2setup/README.md

 This will inject errors on 30% of the requests going towards deployment2 and, consequently, cause the Policy to shift weights towards version1, despite the fact that version2 is the declared target.
 Obviously nothing will happen unless you actually send requests to the service.
 There's an easy way to do that thanks to the specific image we are using for this tutorial.
-Go to Gateway - List Gateway and open the details for the Gateway you previously created and click the link to your Service and add /ui at the end to get to this ui.
+Go to List Gateway and open the details for the Gateway you previously created and click the link to your Service and add /ui at the end to get to this ui.

 ![](images/screen18.png)